surifirstpin/biplus_documentation/docs/Model.md

    Login based filter provides access to specified user only. ccess_filter_fields enables you to apply user-specific data restrictions.
 Unlike most LookML parameters, it needs to be used in conjunction with other settings in Looker in order to work properly.
 An access_filter_fields parameter is specific to a single explore, so you need to make sure you apply an access_filter_fields parameter to each explore that needs a restriction.

-Login based filter enables you to apply user-specific restrictions. for this you need to be associated with global parameter under settings section in BI
+Login based filter enables you to apply user-specific restrictions. for this you need to be associated with global parameter under settings section in BI+
 ### Syntax for login based filters:

 ## Derived Table